KazukiNakamae/temp/README.md

 conda deactivate;
 ```

-#### 1. Check the mutation profile.
+#### 11. Check the mutation profile.

 You can get the local alignment of the editing.
 The result is visualized as the bar plot and pie chart.

-We provide the detailed description how to read them in the section of [MaChIAtoReviewer result](#MaChIAtoReviewer_Result).
+We provide the detailed description how to read them in the section of MaChIAtoReviewer result.

 # Preparation

-Type the following commands.
+### Change default shell

 #### 1. Set bash as default shell
 ```bash